ros-controls/roadmap/design_drafts/hardware_interface.md

 ### Class Diagram

-The following class diagram shows the internal structures of `ros2_control`-hardware interface.
+The following class diagram shows the internal structures of `ros2_control`.
-In blue are marked example components used in ROS1.
+In blue are marked exampole components which extendnd the basic components.
-Green color marks the structure relevant for the example.
-Red components are needed in a case if one needs some spatial robot abstraction for hardware (they should probably be deleted.

 ![ROS2 Control Class Diagram][ros2_control_core_diagram]